techstartucalgary/Docs/src/guides/Web_Dev_Guide/README.md

 # Part 4 - React

+NOTE: here is a more indepth [React Guide](../React_Guide/README.md), the better version!!

 HTML, CSS, and JS are great and all, but what if you want to make a modern, reactive website?
 Several frontend frameworks exist to empower dynamic, reactive sites, and as of 2021 React is by far the most popular among them.
 It's a great way to get an introduction into the world of web frameworks and it's a fun tool to use.